 When the storm approaches the Big Island followed by the other islands, it is expected to be downgraded to a tropical storm.
 We of course continue to keep eyes peeled on each update from NOAA.
 The news there has been relatively reassuring.
 Being a large storm, however, the impact can be great in any event.
 Our primary focus is on the safety of Hawaii’s residents.
 Visitors are largely out of harm’s way given the fact there is no tourism at the moment.
 Normally, there would be nearly 300,000 of you here right now.

 Some flights in Hawaii are likely to be canceled.
 Airlines may also waive fees for this period.
 If you’re traveling to or within Hawaii through early next week, you will want to inquire with your airline.

-Where To Follow Hawaii Hurricane News.
+Where We Follow Hawaii Hurricane News.

-- Pack a basic first aid kit.
+- Pack a basic first-aid kit.

 - Have water and non-perishable food on hand during your trip.
 Should a hurricane possibility be announced, expect store shelves to be empty.

 - Access to a portable radio in some form.